Ravi Mohan: 1989–2008: Debut and success

 In 2006, he starred in Saran's Idhaya Thirudan, which performed poorly at the box office, following which, he acted in Unakkum Enakkum (initially released and promoted as Something Something Unakkum Enakkum), again under his brother's direction in another remake of a Telugu film Nuvvostanante Nenoddantana.
 Ravi portrayed a rich, happy-go-lucky NRI from London, who has to live and fight for his love in dire conditions in a rural milieu.
 The film, which featured Trisha Krishnan alongside Ravi, became a high critical as well as financial success, emerging one of the highest-grossing and most-profitable films of the year.
-The N. Linguswamy-produced Deepavali under Ezhil's direction became his only 2007 release.
+The N. Linguswamy-produced Deepavali under Ezhil's direction was released on 2007.

 In 2008, Ravi appeared in three films.
 Following a cameo appearance in Velli Thirai, he acted in the family drama Santhosh Subramaniam, once again under his brother's direction in a remake.
 In the Tamil version of the 2006 Telugu film Bommarillu, starring opposite Genelia D'Souza, he played a young man, whose choices and wishes are continually subdued by his father.
 Ravi received a nomination for the Best Tamil Actor Award at the 56th Filmfare Awards South.
 Next, he starred in the action thriller Dhaam Dhoom, directed by cinematographer-director Jeeva, who died in the midst of the film's shooting in Russia.
 Completed by Jeeva's assistant Manikandan, his wife Aneez Tanveer and his guru P. C. Sreeram, Dhaam Dhoom released in mid-2008 in which he portrayed Gautham Subramaniyam, a man accused in a murder he did not commit.
-Sify's reviewer wrote that he was "simply amazing in his role", label the film as an "out and out Jayam Ravi movie", while Indiaglitz noted that Ravi was "probably the perfect choice to play the character".
+Sify's reviewer wrote that he was "simply amazing in his role", label the film as an "out and out Jayam Ravi movie".

 2009–2019: Action and comedy roles

-In 2009, he starred in the action-adventure film Peranmai.
+In 2009, Ravi starred in the action-adventure film Peraanmai.
 In 2010, he starred in the action-comedy Thillalangadi, a remake of the 2009 Telugu-language film Kick.
 In 2011, he starred in the romantic drama Engeyum Kaadhal.
 In 2013, he starred in the action film Ameerin Aadhi-Bhagavan.
 In 2014, he starred in the action film Nimirndhu Nil, which was also shot simultaneously in Telugu as Janda Pai Kapiraju with Nani in the lead.

 In 2015, Ravi appeared in four films: the romantic comedy Romeo Juliet, the action-comedy Sakalakala Vallavan, the action-thriller Thani Oruvan (directed by his brother Mohan Raja) and the sports action film Bhooloham.
 In 2016, he starred in the action-horror film Miruthan revolving around a zombie apocalypse.
 In 2017, he appeared in the action-thriller Bogan (reuniting with actor Arvind Swami after Thani Oruvan) and the action-adventure film Vanamagan.

 In 2018, he starred in the sci-fi action film Tik Tik Tik (considered as India's first space film) and the action-thriller Adanga Maru.
 In 2019, he made a cameo in the adventure film Thumbaa and starred as the lead in the comedy film Comali.